markmoxon/elite-source-code-acorn-electron/3-assembled-output/README.txt

 ---------------------------------------
-Acornsoft Elite (Compendium version)
+BBC Micro Elite on the Acorn Electron

 For the Electron with 16K sideways RAM

-Flicker-free routines, bug fixes and other enhancements by Mark Moxon
+Flicker-free routines, bug fixes and port of BBC features by Mark Moxon

 Based on the Acornsoft SLG38 release of Elite by Ian Bell and David Braben